About

 Source code

-GenomeSyn 1.0 is now an OSI certified, open source package.
-You can download the current source distribution.
+GenomeSyn 1.2 is an OSI certified open source package.
+You can download the current source distribution or access Github.

 Desktop